-The northern shoveler is present year round on the BC Coast but is more common during the non mating season which is from October to March.
+The northern shoveler is present year round on the Pacific Northwest Coast but is more common during the non mating season which is from October to March.

 The northern shoveler has a large spoon shaped bill, which widens towards the tip and creates a shovel shape.
 The male northern shoveler ducks have an bright green head and neck, white chest, white breast, dark brown belly and sides.
 They have a white stripe that runs from the breast along the margin of the gray brown back, and white flank spots.
 The wings have a grayish blue shoulder patch, which is separated from a bright green wing patch by a white stripe.
 The bill is black in breeding plumage and the legs and feet are orange.